 Chat N' Play

 Chat N’ Play is a language enhancement class focusing on early Pre K readiness skills and overall development.
 Our class is play-based so that your toddlers enjoy learning and have fun.
-Classes are designed to give you a deeper understanding of your toddler’s development, speech/language and motor milestones, as well as to give you tools to manage the difficult days of #momlife.
+It is the perfect way to expose your child to a semi-structured setting and getting them ready for Preschool.

 We have experts who will share their knowledge and give advice so you and your toddler can thrive.
 We are here to offer support and provide a nurturing environment.
 During this 4-week class, your toddler will learn about a new topic each week.
 Each class includes a check-in, good morning song, circle time, a book activity, a craft, a song and facilitated play.